Hound-fm/metadata-standard/README.md

 If the nested metadata has an invalid syntax, format or structure or does not provide any relevant information it should be ignored.

-| :warning: | Software or applications should always use the safe-yaml parser and have a clear predefined schema to validate the nested metadata before any other process or interaction with it.
+| :warning: | Software or applications should use a clear predefined schema to validate the nested metadata before any other process or interaction with it.
+See https://schema.org/ to learn more about the prefered schemas.
 |---|:---|

+### Schema.org

+> Schema.org is a collaborative, community activity with a mission to create, maintain, and promote schemas for structured data on the Internet, on web pages, in email messages, and beyond.

+If the nested micro data represents an entity, is recommended to use one of the availble [schemas]( https://schema.org/docs/schemas.html) on shcema.org